Uthopik/astronex-python-3/README.md

 - On Debian-based Linux distributions (Ubuntu, Linux Mint,...), you can install it using a .deb file.
 Open the terminal where the file is located and run this command: sudo apt install ./astro-nex-dark-v2.1.deb

+- On Arch-base Linux distributions (Cachy, Manjaro, Endeavour,...) you can install it via AUR: yay -S astronex

 ## Other links of interest